-- (3-18-22) - c.
+- c.
 Percentages by volume and total volumes of base treatment fluid, individual additives, and proppant(s).
 This requirement can be met by the submittal of well completion field tickets if they contain this information.

-(3-18-22) - d.
-Documentation demonstrating the chemicals used in the well treatment have been reported to the website www.fraefocus.org https://fracfocus.org, its successor website, or another publicly accessible database approved by the Department.
+(3-29-12) - d.
+Documentation demonstrating the chemicals used in the well treatment have been reported to the website www.fracfocus.org, its successor website, or another publicly accessible database approved by the Department.
 The chemical information must be reported in a systems approach.
+(4-11-15)

-(3-18-22)( - e.
+- e.
 Information specific to hydraulic fracturing, as described in Section 211 of these rules.
-(3-18-22) - f.
+(4-11-15) - f.
 Static pressure testing results before and after the well treatment.
-(3-18-22) - g.
-The amounts, handling, and if necessary, disposal at an identified appropriate disposal facility, or reuse of the well stimulation fluid load recovered during flow back, swabbing, and/or recovery, or all from production facility vessels.
-Reporting of recovered fluids shall must be included with other monthly production reports required by the Department.
-Storage of such fluid shall must be protective of ground-water as demonstrated by the use of using either tanks or authorized lined pits as described in Section 230 of these rules. - h.
+(3-29-12) - g.
+The amounts, handling, and if necessary, disposal at an identified appropriate disposal facility, or reuse of the well stimulation fluid load recovered during flow back, swabbing, and/or recovery from production facility vessels.
+Reporting of recovered fluids shall be included with other monthly production reports required by the Department.
+Storage of such fluid shall be protective of ground water as demonstrated by the use of either tanks or authorized lined pits as described in Section 230 of these rules.
+(4-11-15) - h.
 Any other information related to operations which alter the performance or characteristics of the well.
-(3-18-22)
+(3-29-12)

-076. Fresh-Wwater Protections for Well Treatments.
+07. Fresh Water Protections for Well Treatments.
+(3-29-12)

 - a.
 The Department will not authorize pits, lagoons, ponds, or other methods of subsurface storage for treatment fluids within IDEQ recognized source water assessment or protection areas for public drinking water systems.
 Owners or operators must store and transport treatment fluids using above ground storage facilities and tanker trucks for well treatments in these locations.

-(3-18-22) - b.
-The Department will not authorize well treatments to create fractures within five hundred (500) vertical feet above or below fresh-water aquifers. - c.
-The Department shall require the owner or operator-to-must complete fresh-water monitoring at the owner's or operator's cost before and after a well treatment unless the Department, in consultation with-the IDEQ, determines that the proposed treatment does not pose a threat of pollution to fresh waters.
-The Department will review and approve all monitoring proposals with-the IDEQ.
+(3-29-12) - b.
+The Department will not authorize well treatments to create fractures within five hundred (500) vertical feet above or below fresh water aquifers.
+(4-11-15) - c.
+The Department shall require the owner or operator to complete fresh water monitoring at the owner's or operator's cost before and after a well treatment unless the Department, in consultation with the IDEQ, determines that the proposed treatment does not pose a threat of pollution to fresh waters.
+The Department will review and approve all monitoring proposals with the IDEQ.
 The monitoring will be done using representative existing water wells or surface waters within one-quarter (1/4) horizontal mile of the treated well.
 For wells that deviate from the vertical, sampling may be required within one-quarter (1/4) horizontal mile of the wellbore's projected location on the surface.
 If no water wells or surface waters are present in this area, the sampling area may be enlarged as needed with approval by the Department.
 If the Department determines that existing water wells are not representative of the ground waters that could be impacted, then the Department may require the owner or operator to install one (1) or more ground water monitoring wells at the owner's or operator's cost.
 The owner or operator must obtain consent from appropriate property owners to gain access prior to any sampling or well construction.
 When monitoring is required by the Department, the operator will prepare a monitoring plan that includes the following: